Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: MODEL SELECTION WITH PV

+We now illustrate how our PV metric can be used for model selection, not just post-hoc evaluation.
+We will show how different performance metrics can lead to distinct selections for the best ROC curve and best threshold on that curve on a healthcare modeling task.
+We focus on in-hospital mortality prediction with the MIMIC-IV~\citep{johnsonMIMICIVFreelyAccessible2023} and eICU~\citep{pollardEICUCollaborativeResearch2018} datasets.
+We aim for competitive \emph{reproducible} classifiers, not state-of-the-art on past benchmarks.
+We'll assess how cost-aware selection strategies like our PV perform against cost-unaware alternatives, in terms of the ultimate cost on test data.

-\textbf{Task description.} For each ICU patient-stay, we observe basic facts at admission (age, insurance type, weight, gender) as well as time-varying health signals over the first 48 hours (6 vitals and 7 labs, details in Supplement), selected to follow~\citeauthor{rath2022optimizing}.
+\textbf{Task Description.} For the MIMIC-IV task, we follow~\citeauthor{rath2022optimizing}.
+At each ICU patient-stay we observe basic facts at admission (age, insurance type, weight, gender) as well as time-varying signals over the first 48 hours (6 vitals and 7 labs).
 The prediction task is to identify if the patient will die during the rest of their hospital stay.
-We use an open-source pipeline~\citep{guptaExtensiveDataProcessing2022} to obtain a cohort of viable patient-stays, each as a 0-48 hr time series with values every 2 hour window.
-We keep only stays produced by \citeauthor{guptaExtensiveDataProcessing2022}'s code with at least 3 channels (vitals or labs) measured in the last 16 hours.
+We use an open-source pipeline~\citep{guptaExtensiveDataProcessing2022} to obtain a cohort of patient-stays, each represented as a 0-48 hr time series with measured values every 2 hours.
+We keep only stays produced by \citeauthor{guptaExtensiveDataProcessing2022}'s code with at least 3 vitals or labs measured in the last 16 hours.
+The eICU data task is also mortality prediction after 48 hours.
+Detailed setups for both tasks are in App.~\ref{supp_mimiciv}.

-Our train/valid./test sets contain 15474/7802/7861 patient-stays with prevalence $p$ of .104/.103/.107.
+For MIMIC-IV, our train/valid./test sets contain 15474/7802/7861 patient-stays with prevalence $p$ of .104/.103/.107.
 This split was done by patient-id in a label-stratified way.
 We favor larger test sets than usual to be sure we can measure precision well despite low prevalence.
+For eICU, we have 38532/19267/19267 ICU-stays with prevalence $p$ of 0.116/0.114/0.114.

-\textbf{Featurization.} For each of 13 time-varying univariate channels, we extract features that represent 7 summary functions (was ever measured, time since last measurement, mean, variance, min, median, max, slope) over 3 windows (0-48 hours, 24-48 hours, 32-48 hours).
+\textbf{Featurization.} For MIMIC-IV, for each of 13 time-varying univariate channels, we extract features that represent 7 summary functions (was ever measured, time since last measurement, mean, variance, min, median, max, slope) over 3 windows (0-48 hours, 24-48 hours, 32-48 hours).
 Missing values in extracted features are filled with the population mean, then rescaled to the 0.0-1.0 range.
+For eICU, we use similar processing of the features provided by \citet{PhysioNet-mimic-eicu-fiddle-feature-1.0.0}.

 \textbf{Classifiers.} We examine logistic regression, multi-layer perceptron, and random forests, using sklearn~\citep{pedregosaScikitlearnMachineLearning2011}.
-For each, we conduct an extensive grid search of 48+ hyperparameter configurations to avoid overfitting (details in supplement).
+For each, we conduct an extensive grid search of 24-80 hyperparameter configurations to avoid overfitting (details in App.~\ref{supp_mimiciv}).